servo/servo.org/_posts/2024-04-05-spidermonkey.md

 --------

 Thank you for reading.
 This report was written by [Gregory Terzian](https://github.com/gterzian).
-Questions and comments can be made by opening an issue at [the original repo](https://github.com/gterzian/spidermonkey_servo).
+Questions and comments can be made by opening an issue at [the original repo](https://github.com/gterzian/spidermonkey_servo), or by [reaching out on Zulip](https://servo.zulipchat.com).